jldimond/Coral-CpG-ratio-MS/methods.md

 In order to maintain consistency in comparing datasets, all transcriptomes, and in some cases differentially expressed gene sets, were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) using a evalue threshold E-value = 10<sup>-5</sup>.

-Corresponding Gene Ontology Slim terms were ide SQLShare was used to join annotation results with associated GO terms (Gene Ontology database: http://www.geneontology.org) to categorize genes into parent categories and assign them a functional group based on the MGI GO Slim database (URL:http://www.informatics.jax.org).
-All code used for transcriptome annotation is available (URLURLURL).
+Corresponding Gene Ontology Slim terms were identified by joining iwth <<<<>>> and <<<>>>>> using SQLShare (citation).

 Complete details of annotation are provided in accompanying jupyter notebook (ref)

 _**Predicted germline methylation**_

 Germline methylation levels were inferred based on the hypermutability of methylated cytosines, which tend towards conversion to thymines over evolutionary time.
 This results in a reduction in CpG dinucleotides, meaning that historically heavily methylated genomic regions are associated with reduced numbers of CpGs.
-CpG O/E was calculated as:
+Specifically, CpG O/E was calculated as:

 CpG O/E = (number of CpG / number of C x number of G) x (l<sup>2</sup>/l-1)

 where l is the number of nucleotides in the contig.

-To permit analysis of these data based on GOslim terms, the data were joined with the GOslim annotation file described above based on common contig ID numbers.
-However, because the GOslim annotation file contained contigs that were duplicated if they fell into more than one GOslim bin, whole-transcriptome CpG O/E patterns were analyzed using the data generated prior to joining with GOslim annotation files.

 Details of germline methylation prediction are provided in accompanying jupyter notebook (ref)

 **Statiscal Analysis**
+Mean  CpG O/E values were calculated for each GOslim biological process???
 ~~~~NEED means to determine if bimodal~~~~